hltcoe/ner-for-ir-collection/README.md

 * Extract the encoded files using ```tar xfj chinese.bz2```.
 This will create a directory called ```chinese``` that contains the encrypted files.
 * Locate your version of the LDC source collection.
 Suppose this is in a directory called ```LDC2001T58```.
 * Identify where you want the unencrypted NER files to go; suppose this is a directory called ```chinese-ner```.
-* Run the decoding software:
+* Run the decoding software, using Python 3:

 ```
 python collection-reconstructor.py chinese LDC2001T58 chinese chinese-ner